omiridoue/sgsss-workflow/04_channels/README.md

 ## Task 4.2

 Write a Nextflow script that creates `value` channel using `meta_verbose_ch` as input, containing the list of values `["all","influence","selection", "none"]`.
 These represent the different specifications of our models.
 Essentially we'd like to conduct a set of model comparison checks by estimating a full specification and nested sub-models.
+Open up the [nextflow docs](https://www.nextflow.io/docs/latest/channel.html) to check the syntax for this.

 Then print the contents of the channels using the `view` operator.
 How many lines does the queue and value channel print?